JuhyungSon/SimLab/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine to recreate our work.
+These instructions will get you the project up and running on your local machine to recreate our work.
-To run, download Chemical metaverse Hkust.exe to your PC and connect your PC to your Oculus device.
+To run, download Chemical Metaverse Hkust.exe to your PC and connect your PC to your Oculus device.

 ### Prerequisites